Baker Hughes to enhance life-of-well capabilities by buying well intervention specialist

 Oilfield services provider Baker Hughes has inked a deal to acquire Altus Intervention, a provider of well intervention services and down-hole oil & gas technology, to strengthen its technological capabilities while enabling its customers to maximise production from fields.

-Baker Hughes informed on Monday that it is acquiring Altus Intervention to bring critical capabilities and technologies for well intervention – including tractor and power mechanical application solutions – to its oil and gas integrated well intervention solutions.
+Baker Hughes informed on Monday that it was acquiring Altus Intervention to bring critical capabilities and technologies for well intervention – including tractor and power mechanical application solutions – to its oil and gas integrated well intervention solutions.

 Maria Claudia Borras, executive vice president of oilfield services at Baker Hughes, remarked: “The addition of Altus Intervention supports our strategy to transform core oil & gas operations by enhancing technological capabilities and providing customers with higher-efficiency solutions.
 We value the Altus Intervention team’s deep expertise and look forward to bringing these fully integrated well intervention solutions to our global customer base.”